sosterwalder/c4irp/doc/RULES.rst

       increase complexity.
 So unless we need this async-semaphore in 20+ places we just repeat the pattern, which keeps flexibility high and complexity low.

+* We use defined length integers ie. uint8_t for file-formates, wire-protocols and when plain int is really really wasteful
+* Use one flags member instead of many bools (int)
+* Structs end in _s
+* All the structs have a typedef ending in _t
 * Types end in _t
 * Callbacks end in _cb

   - Use natural names and _cb will indicated that it probably happened AFTER

+* Callback types end in _cb_t
 * Sort symbols alphabetically ignoring underscores "_"
 * Basic layout, follow where feasible